Liverpool is a city that doesn’t do things by halves.

 Widely regarded as being one of the best places to eat in Liverpool, Rӧski is an intimate dining out venue that oozes class.

-With the rich culinary knowledge and unrivalled cooking skills of former Masterchef: The Professionals winner Anton Piotrowski orchestrating things in the kitchen, diners at Rӧski can sit back and relax knowing that they are in very capable hands.
+With former Masterchef: The Professionals winner Anton Piotrowski orchestrating things in the kitchen, diners at Rӧski can sit back and relax knowing that they are in very capable hands.

 With bold flavour combinations at the heart of Rӧski’s refined food menu – take the exquisite red cabbage Bolognese as an example – there may be dishes at this Georgian Quarter eatery that you might never have heard of, let alone tasted before.